influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withAdditionalPeers(additionalPeers)
 ```

-AdditionalPeers allows injecting a set of additional Alertmanagers to peer with to form a highly available cluster.
+"AdditionalPeers allows injecting a set of additional Alertmanagers to peer with to form a highly available cluster."

 ### fn spec.withAdditionalPeersMixin